dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 [angular]: {{site.angulardart}}

-### AVOID public `late final` fields.
+### AVOID public `late final` fields without initializers.

-Unlike other final fields, a late final field *does* define a setter.
+Unlike other `final` fields, a `late final` field without an initializer *does* define a setter.
 If that field is public, then the setter is public.
 This is rarely what you want.
 Fields are usually marked late so that they can be initialized *internally* at some point in the instance's lifetime, often inside the constructor body.

-Unless you do intend to expose the setter publicly and allow users to invoke it, it's better to either not use `late`, or make the late field private with a public getter.
+Unless you do intend to expose the setter publicly and allow users to invoke it, it's better to not use `late`, ensure the `late` field is initialized at its declaration, or make the `late` field private with a public getter.

 ### AVOID returning nullable `Future`, `Stream`, and collection types.